ome/omero-guides/index.rst

 The OMERO guide is divided into several parts:

-:doc:`core_features` covers how to get started, import and manage data.
+:doc:`core_features` covers how to get started, import, manage data and run server-side OMERO scripts.

 :doc:`add_ons` includes instructions for installing Web and Command Line Interface plugins and how to use those extensions points e.g. OMERO.figure, OMERO.parade.